hpe-storage/python-hpedockerplugin/docs/active-passive-based-replication.md

 secondary array, the secondary array becomes active.
 However, the VLUNs of the failed over volumes are still not exported by the secondary array to the host.
-In order to trigger that, the container/POD running on the host need to be restarted.
+In order to trigger that, the container/POD running on the host needs to be restarted.

 ## Configuring replication enabled backend
 **For FC Host**